michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 $f$;
 ```

-The `calculate_cost()` turned into a bit more complex.
-It outputs two values: cost and its net value, which requires to calculate fees.
-While absolute fee is only about summing the values, percentual fee needs to be deducted from the selected cost (while there might be more costs).
-This is why percentual cost is joined via pair of type and kind with prices.
-Finally those 3 queries contributes to the result.

-Fees in tables are stored as non-negavite, so I needed to find a way of determining either fee adds or reduces the net value.
-I decide to use price_type for that, which is the first place where we mindirectly create constraints in entties names.

-The function results a structure (Array) consiting two values: gros and net.
+The `calculate_cost()` function is as easy as it can be.
+For given trade type, it multiplies energy by all prices found.
+Then returns the sum of them.
+Its `_exclude` parameter allow to ignore requested price item.
+We will use it to ignore an *energy*.
+Similarily, `_include` parameter privide cost of given price entry.

+The `calculate_fee` is a tiny bit more complex, calculating cost of both type of fees for given energy.
+Like previous function, it also allows to not include some price entries to the result.

+The functions allow to calculate wide range of different costs within CAGG.
+Obviosly uou can use them manually ie for testing purposes.

+Later on those function will be used within the CAGG to provide values.

+* `calculate_cost('purchase')` + `calculate_fee('purchase')` = gross, total cost of energy
+* `calculate_cost('purchase' ... _include='energy')`         = net cost of bought energy (spot)
+* `calculate_fee('purchase' ... _exclude='energy)` = Trading related costs

+Analogically for sale, but notice that fees reduces the price:

+* `calculate_cost('purchase')` - `calculate_fee('purchase')` =  net income from energy sold
+* `calculate_cost('purchase' ... _include='energy')`         =  net cost of sold energy (spot)
+* `calculate_fee(purchase ... _exclude=energy) - `calculate_fee(purchase ... _exclude=energy)`  = Trading related costs

 ## Aggregates for Energy

 Now, create hierarchical CAGGs.
-The hourly CAGG aggregates data from the ltss`table, the daily CAGG simply sums the hourly values.
+The hourly CAGG aggregates data from the `ltss` table, the daily CAGG simply sums the hourly values.
-Although calling `calculate_cost()` from hourly CAGG multiple times with the same arguments looks weird, it's necessary to overcome CAGG limitation.
+Although calling `calculate_*()` functions multiple times with the same arguments looks weird, it's necessary to overcome CAGG limitation.
 As a funny fact, it's more performant than using JOINS instead of functions.

 What data are provided by CAGGs is up to individual needs and decissions.
 Supposingly these values might be considered usefull in every setup:

 * energy
-* its total cost - calculated for purchase and selling prices, incl taxes and fees.
-Note that taxes and fees might differ for purchasing and sell.
+* its total cost - it's what you pay or what you earn.
+Remember that taxes and fees might differ for purchasing and sell.

-If a comparison of current values to alternative offers is a case, additional values might be helpful.
-Without it, calculatio row-by-row will be required.
-It would be more expensive processing power-wise but still acceptable as long it's one-time activity.
+If you plan to compare alternative offers, it's comfortable to have some precalculated values you can use.
+While they can be calculated from available data on-the-fly, it will be more taxing to the system.
+To the extend that will be unusable for real-time presentation purposes.

 Anyway, let's consider storing following additional data: